 Will, having been abandoned by his brother, came over raising his arms.

 "Up," he demanded.

 Sighing, she shifted the wooden spoon to her other hand so she could hold the boy against her shoulder with her right arm.
-Lily was always curious, if not so bold as her older brother, and had followed Molly to the hearth.
-She was staring at the strangers whom were talking in low voices that were still clear enough to hear.
+Lily, always curious if not so bold as her older brother, had followed Molly to the hearth.
+She was staring at the strangers who were talking in low voices that were still clear enough to hear.

 "Is your arm still tingling?"
 Strider asked.
 He was kneeling down beside Hal once more and unwrapping the strips of cloth that bound his arm to his chest.